POLICY ON CORPORATE GOVERNANCE OF PELANGI PUBLISHING GROUP BHD

 The roles of Chairman and Group Managing Director are currently held by Datuk Sum Kown Cheek.
 The Board is aware that it is not compliance with the best practices of the MCCG 2017 on the separation of the roles of the Chairman and GMD.

 Many of the responsibilities of the Board are delegated to the management.
+For instance, Authorities govern by Limit of Authority Manual (LOAM) are given to the senior management team to segregate the duties of Group Managing Director.
 Independence from the management of the Group is a key principle to the effective functioning of the Board.
 The Chairman of the Board is responsible for overall management of Board activities and ensuring that the Board discharges its previously defined responsibilities.

 Roles and Responsibilities of the Chairman/Group MD